cmmid/CovidGlobalNow/README.md

 # Temporal variation in transmission during the COVID-19 outbreak

-*This analysis is archived - see `EpiNow` for ongoing tooling development and `CovidGlobalNow` for results.*

 **Aim:** To identify changes in the reproduction number, rate of spread, and doubling time during the course of the COVID-19 outbreak whilst accounting for potential biases due to delays in case reporting.